sara1594/Data_Analyst_Portfolio/README.md

 [`alcohol_consumption.Rmd`]()

 **Background :**
 I found an interesting dataset, "Student Alcohol Consumption", which is about secondary school students and their alcohol consumption.
 Drinking is a very common habit for many people.
 It brings us a lot of fun, but sometimes causes serious problems in our lives.
-Thus I thought it would be wonderful if I could bring my insights about correct understanding of alcohol espceially to young people through my case study of this dataset.
+Thus I thought it would be wonderful if I could bring my insights about correct understanding of alcohol espceially to young people pursuing their academic goals through my case study of this dataset.

 **The goal of this project is to answer this question ;**
 - Does alcohol consumption relate to students’ school performance, and if it does, what can they do for their goals?